 It was a dark and stormy night… As it always is at the time of the greatest ghost stories.
-The Feburary winds of Northern Ireland had been afflicting us the whole day.
+The February winds of Northern Ireland had been afflicting us the whole day.
 They had thrown the surges of the stormy Irish Sea on the road and washed our car with sea water.
-They had blew me off the stone fence on the top of a hill in Newry, where I had climbed to photograph the curly coast of Northern Ireland.
+They had blown me off the stone fence on the top of a hill in Newry, where I had climbed to photograph the curly coast of Northern Ireland.

-For the above mentioned reason, a night in Ballygally Castle Hotel was one of the most-awaited highlights of our 4-day road trip in Northern Ireland.
+For the above-mentioned reason, a night in Ballygally Castle Hotel was one of the most-awaited highlights of our 4-day road trip in Northern Ireland.
 Not only is Ballygally Castle the most haunted castle hotel in the country, it’s also one of the most haunted buildings in Northern Ireland.

 I’m not saying I believe in ghosts, not until I see one with my own eyes.
 But I’m not either saying they couldn’t exist until someone proves that there is no such thing as ‘life beyond’.
 Either or, as I’d rather prove it myself, spending a night in a haunted castle hotel has been number one on my bucket list like… forever.

 I always imagined I’d be staying in a haunted castle hotel in Scotland, but Northern Ireland seemed like a perfect destination for it.
-Especially after I became familiar with the stories behind the ghosts of Ballygally Castle Hotel.
+Especially after I became familiar with the stories of the ghosts of Ballygally Castle Hotel.
 In addition, I fell in love with the melodious name of Ballygally Castle so badly that I could have chosen my hotel purely based on the name.

-The stories tell that at at least three ghosts are living in Ballygally Castle.
+The stories tell that at least three ghosts are living in Ballygally Castle.
 The most famous – and the most active one – is called Lady Isabella.
 As any lost spirit who is stuck between the two worlds, also Lady Isabella has left behind unsolved issues and sad destinies.

 The story of Ballygally Castle